-I met with Dr. LaFollette to find out about applying, and she encouraged me to not only apply to the MPH program, but also try for a Governmental Public Service Internship (GPSI).
 I was very fortunate to be accepted and began my MPH degree in Fall 2010, with an internship at the Illinois Department of Public Health in Newborn Hearing Screening.

 Knowing that I wanted to pursue medical school after graduation, Dr. Alamu (my advisor) encouraged me to take classes in both the traditional MPH curriculum and the environmental track.
 I was challenged by the graduate-level coursework and diversity of issues in my public health and science classes, and these experiences helped me prepare for the MCAT and application to medical school.
 Upon completion of my MPH degree in Spring 2012, I was accepted to Southern Illinois University School of Medicine, Class of 2016.
 As I leave the University of Illinois system for the first time, I know that my experiences with the MPH program at UIS have shaped my future career as an MD/MPH!

 I earned my general MPH degree in May 2012, and although I did not focus on environmental health, I think my education and experiences still suited me well for the sanatarian position at Peoria City/County Health Department.
 I was a GPSI while completing my MPH and that helped a great deal with understanding the role of a local health department and my current role as a bureaucrat.